Fiserv/exchange/docs/getting-started/offerings.md

 ---

-## Adding an Online offering to an Outlet
+### Adding an Online offering to an Outlet

 To add the online offering, we will use the information from the equipment retrieval endpoint and add this to the outlet in an object `online_offer` in the `ADD_OUTLET` endpoint.
-This will need to send the service charge being used and its pricing, with an `"is_selected":"1"`
+This will need to send the service charge being used and its pricing, with an `"is_selected":"1"` .
+Mulitple items from an offering can be added to an outlet, and can be added alongside regular equipment offerings.

 <!--
 type: tab